 When it was against the rules to have our belongings in the actual dormitories - they were supposed to be in lockers or cupboards - I don't think Betty (her name) would have read the book sitting up in bed.
 She paraphrased it from what she, herself, already read, & I don't remember her even finishing The Lion, the Witch & the Wardrobe, which was why I made an effort to find out the rest of the story, when I finally got to join a council library.
 When I thought the council library (and the librarian) was nicer than the teachers I had, I preferred to be a librarian, rather than a teacher.
 The sad part about it, after so many years, I wouldn't even know where Betty is, or whether she would be still alive, or her younger sister, who was my friend some seventy years ago.

-@Courtenay: (for those who don't know, look up Aussie folk singer Ted Egan's song "Don't Call Wagga Wagga Wagga"
+@Courtenay: (for those who don't know, look up Aussie folk singer Ted Egan's song "Don't Call Wagga Wagga Wagga")

 Nice to see you again, Courtenay, , & I look forward to hearing how you are getting on in England's bleak weather, or so we hear on the news.
+We have a lovely thread for doing so in The Spare Oom, where members can discuss weather in their part of the world.

 For those who don't live in Australia, we do tend to speak English a bit differently from other English-speaking places around the World.
 Wagga Wagga, derived from the Aboriginal Wiradjuri name for a place of many crows, is a regional university city in the Australian state of New South Wales.
 We also have a popular games thread here for learning geographical names around the world.